John Clemons: Politics

 Clemons unsuccessfully stood for the House of Assembly seat of Launceston at the 1900 general election.
 The following year, at the inaugural federal election, he was elected to the Senate with the endorsement of the Australian Free Trade and Liberal Association.
 He subsequently joined the parliamentary Free Trade Party and was elected as its Senate whip.

 In 1904 Clemons supported the Reid government, although describing himself as independent "to a certain extent".
 In the Senate he opposed the high-tariff policies of the Protectionist Party and Australian Labor Party (ALP), also speaking frequently on Tasmanian issues.
 He was a fiscal conservative, opposing the Trans-Australian Railway, the construction of Canberra, and increased defence spending.

 Clemons was re-elected in 1906 and joined the Liberal Party following the Fusion of 1909.
 After his re-election in 1913 he was appointed as an honorary minister in the Cook government, in order to give Tasmania a presence in the ministry.
-Clemons was defeated at the 1914 election following a double dissolution.
+He was defeated at the 1914 election following a double dissolution.
+In December 1913, Clemons collapsed in the Senate following a "verbal attack" from Tasmanian ALP senator James Long.
+He recovered quickly although one source described the collapse as a "paralytic stroke".